AnupSukumaran/SASLogixsPack/README.md

 let newStrArr = "Hello, World, World, World, I am so lonely".splitFirstAndlastComma(char: ",") // ["Hello","World, World, World","I am so lonely"]

 ```
-## How to use the SASUniqeDeviceIDCreator Section
+## How to use the "SASUniqeDeviceIDCreator.swift"
 ### Call the "DeviceIDCreated.getUUID(appID:)" at viewDidLoad()
 ```
     override func viewDidLoad() {